 - Abdominal pain

 - Night sweats

 - Breathing difficulties

 - Energy loss and weakness

-Chemotherapy, along with radiation therapy, is one of the most common ways of treating peritoneal mesothelioma.
-Keep in mind, however, if the disease is caught while still in its early stage, physicians may be able to remove it entirely via surgery.
+Chemotherapy, along with radiation therapy, are the most common ways of treating peritoneal mesothelioma.
+Keep in mind that if the disease is caught while still in its early stage, physicians may be able to remove it entirely via surgery.

 Unfortunately, catching the disease in its early stage is rare at this time as it typically takes decades, sometimes up to 50 years, as previously mentioned, before the first symptoms start to show up.

 Surgery may still be performed during the disease’s advanced stages, but physicians almost always remove only parts of the tumor instead of removing it in its entirety.
 Once the disease has progressed, it is entirely too dangerous and poses too many risks to remove entirely.

 For those who qualify, there are three surgical procedures used for late stages of the disease:

 - Peritonectomy: This form of surgery entails removing the lining of the abdomen in an attempt to eliminate as many cancerous cells as possible.
 Peritonectomy surgery is usually performed in conjunction with cytoreductive surgery.